Katrin Budde

-Katrin Budde (born 13 April 1965) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag from the state of Saxony-Anhalt since 2017.
+Katrin Budde (born 13 April 1965) is a German politician of the Social Democratic Party (SPD), who served as a member of the Bundestag from the state of Saxony-Anhalt from 2017 to 2025.

 Early life and career

 After graduating from high school in 1983, Budde started an internship at the former VEB Schwermaschinenbau Karl Liebknecht in Magdeburg.
 From 1984 to 1989, she studied at the Technical University Magdeburg (from 1987 Technical University), where she graduated as an engineer for work design.
 Subsequently, she worked as a research assistant at VEB FER (research, development, rationalisation) until 1990.

 Political career

 Career in state politics

 From 1990 to 2017 Budde was a member of the State Parliament of Saxony-Anhalt.
 From 2009 to 2016, she also served as chairwoman of the SPD in Saxony-Anhalt; she resigned from that position following the party's defeat in the 2016 state elections.

 Budde co-chaired the SPD’s national conventions in Berlin (2011) Hanover (2012) and Augsburg (2013).